chandrima3689/stockMarketPredictionTool/README.md

 	l) Click on "Test Settings" and ensure the connection is successful before proceeding
 	m) Assign Port number as "81" and click on OK
 	n) Now go to your browser (preferably Chrome) and type "localhost:81" in the address bar
-	o) Ensure you do not get any error message & all sub-folders in the DissertationII folder are listed on the page
+	o) Ensure you do not get any error message & all sub-folders in the Stock Market Prediction Application folder are listed on the page

 2	Installing R for Windows 3.4.3:
 	a) Download the setup of "R for Windows 3.4.3" from the following link: https://cran.r-project.org/bin/windows/base/old/3.4.3/